jenh/kuznetsov-babi-yar-epub/02_soviet-power-is-over.md

 Before we'd built this great bomb shelter, Grandpa and I hid from bombs under the bed.

-The bed was old, good quality and solid, with sheet iron headboards and footboards covered in oil paintings: mills, lakes with swans, and castles.
+The bed was old, solid, and of good quality, with sheet iron headboards and footboards covered in oil paintings: mills, lakes with swans, and castles.
 We figured if a bomb hit, it would pierce the roof, then the ceiling, bounce off the spring mattress and featherbed, explode, and the featherbed and two more cotton blankets would of course block any fragments.

 To keep us from laying on the bare floor, my grandmother put a blanket and pillows under the bed, so it was very cozy.

 And when the shooting started and the windows twitched with the howling of bombers, Grandfather threw himself under the bed first.
 He would roll away and press against the wall.
 I'd then roll in, head over heels, and cuddle up against him.
-And Grandmother, always futzing with the stove 'til the last, would grab the Titus the cat and lay at the edge, shielding us with her body &mdash; and thus we'd be safe.
+And Grandmother, always futzing with the stove 'til the last, would grab Titus the cat and lay at the edge, shielding us with her body &mdash; and thus we'd be safe.

 Grandpa whispered prayers and swore at me: